Challenges of the Manufacturing Industry, & Big Data Analytics

 3) Massive Savings in Inventory & Management Costs

-Real-time insights and visibility into inventory even along the supply lines, along with delivery route optimizations, helps in bringing down warehousing cost-down by almost a fifth
+Real-time insights and visibility into inventory even along the supply lines, along with delivery route optimizations, helps in bringing down warehousing cost by almost a fifth.

 4) Improved workforce efficiency

-Real-time shop-floor data helps in better collaboration and synergy between departments, thereby improving workforce efficiency.
+Real-time shop-floor data helps in better collaboration and synergy between departments; thereby greatly improving workforce efficiency.